 Puerto Princesa and Honda Bay

 We were sad to see that a concern about plastic pollution hadn't yet made it as far as Palawan's capital city (even at our favourite vegetarian restaurant - Ima's), and compared to El Nido, it was completely backwards.
 Things didn't get any better on our boat trip to Honda Bay either.
-It was of to a bad start at out rest stop on the way, with some of us being given soft drinks with plastic straws, hot drinks in polystyrene cups and masks and snorkels in plastic bags
+It was off to a bad start at our rest stop on the way with some of us being given soft drinks with plastic straws, hot drinks in polystyrene cups and masks and snorkels in plastic bags.

-After going on this boat trip, we were seriously starting to question whether simply going on these boat trips was doing damage, even though we were trying to be as responsible and sustainable as possible.
+After going on the Honda Bay boat trip, it was clear that not all tour operators are created equally.
+Without choosing tour company wisely, we are at risk of causing more damage than they're worth - even though we were trying to be as responsible and sustainable as possible.
 The corals were already dead, which is most likely a combination of fishing boats and tourist boats.
 Feeding the fish was aloud, which isn't a natural way for the fish to find food and can also lead to overfeeding and a reliance on humans.
-Plus, the oils we sometimes saw on the surface of the water could've be from the boats or the many tourists wearing non-organic suncream and chemicals.
-On the other hand, these are much needed jobs for the locals, and the money generated from the environmental fees have to do some good - right?
-But without education and added pressure, we won't see much change.
+Plus, the oils we sometimes saw on the surface of the water could've been from the boats or the many tourists wearing non-organic suncream and chemicals.
+On the other hand, the money generated from the environmental fees have to do some good - right??
+Without better education and added pressure, unfortunately, we won't see much change.